kaizacorp/allenbot/README.md

     - random gifs for initial page
     - option to sort by most recent
     - option to sort by most popular
-+ user 5 star rating system
++ user 5 star rating system in modal